programminghistorian/jekyll/new-lesson-workflow.md

 ### Code Blocks
-If you want to include code in a lesson, or to show the output of a program, use a *code block*.
+If you want to include code in a lesson, or to show the output of a program, use what's called a [fenced code block].
 On a new line, use three backticks (`` ` ``) to open a code block, followed by the language of your code (eg, `python` or `html`).
 Then paste in your code, and when finished, close the code block with three more backticks.
 The code will then be